erdiugurlu/grafanadashboard4openshift/README.md

-# Custom Dashboard For Openshift Clusters
+# Custom Grafana Dashboard For Openshift Clusters

 OpenShift cluster can be measured at various levels by using this dashboard.
 You can get general metrics of OpenShift Clusters on this dashboard.
 Such as, Cluster CPU Usage, Cluster Memory Usage and Cluster Disk Usage etc...